 Via M25/M11: Exit at Junction 13.
 Drive into Cambridge on the Madingley Road (A1303).
 After approximately half a kilometre turn right into the West Cambridge Site onto J J Thomson Avenue.
 After 100m turn left and follow the road round to your right.
 The Roger Needham Building is then to the left.

 Visitors can park outside the front door - they then need to sign their car in with reception.

 The Photographic & Illustration Service is located on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

 Photographic & Illustration Service

-Enter the New Museums Site from Pembroke Street and pass a bike cage on the left.
-In front, about 50m away, is The Old Examination Halls (a dark stone building).
-Enter the building, cross a small hall and pass through a set of double doors.
-Turn to the left and pass another set of double doors.
-Take the stairs or lift to the first floor.
+Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
+In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the fourth floor.

 Directions to the New Museums Site

 Train travellers are advised to take a taxi from the station, or one of the frequent buses to the city centre; from the central bus station (Drummer Street) it is about 5 minutes' walk to the New Museums Site.

 In preference, use one of the Park and Ride sites around the outside of town - see http://www.cambridgeshire.gov.uk/transport/around/park-ride/